Jennivarl/greybox/README.md

 ## How it works

-Three independent signals feed one verdict, and they are combined in descending order of certainty.
+Three independent signals produce two separate answers: whether the evidence contains an attack, and whether the model that screened it could be trusted to say.
+The signals bearing on the first are combined in descending order of certainty.

 **1. The cleaner.** Plain Python, no language model involved.
 It strips known hiding tricks from the evidence text: invisible Unicode characters, HTML comments, white-on-white or hidden CSS spans, image alt text used as a smuggling channel, and fake role labels such as `SYSTEM:` or `[INST]`.
 It returns both the cleaned text and a list of exactly what it removed.

 Those removals are sorted into two kinds.
 Content deliberately made invisible to a human reader, such as a white-on-white span, zero-width characters wedged between letters, or a bidi override, has no innocent explanation, so it settles the verdict outright and no model is consulted.
 Removals that do have legitimate uses, such as an HTML comment or image alt text, are passed to the model as context instead of being treated as proof.

-**2. The detection call.** The cleaned evidence is sent to the language model, which returns a structured verdict: whether an injection attempt was found, and a short category label.
+**2. The detection call.** The cleaned evidence is sent to the language model, which returns a structured verdict: whether an injection attempt was found, and a category label.
 This prompt contains the evidence and nothing the contract itself added.
-Validators compare only the meaningful fields of that verdict rather than requiring an exact text match, since free-text reasoning varies between models.
+Validators compare the boolean verdict exactly and check the category for shape rather than equality, since free-text reasoning varies between models.

+The category is drawn from a closed vocabulary, so a caller can branch on it directly instead of pattern-matching whatever string a model produced.
+Labels are mapped onto `hidden_instruction`, `invisible_text`, `fake_role`, `encoded_payload`, or `none`, anything unrecognised becomes `unspecified`, and the label is held consistent with the boolean: a clean verdict always reports `none`, and a flagged one never does.
+Validators reject a label that breaks those rules, but tolerate two models picking different attack categories for the same document, which is a subjective call that should not break consensus.

 **3. The canary call.** A second, separate call hands the model an ordinary summarization task with a fake instruction planted inside the document, ordering it to reply with a secret word.
 The word is derived deterministically from the sender, the contract, the chain, and the evidence text, so every validator arrives at the same word independently.
-If it comes back, this model obeys instructions embedded in text it was handed as data, which means its detection verdict on this same submission cannot be trusted and the result fails closed.
+If it comes back, this model obeys instructions embedded in text it was handed as data.

+That is a fact about the screener, not the submission, so it sets its own field, `judge_reliable`, rather than the injection verdict.
+The distinction is load-bearing: a model that follows embedded text cannot be trusted to have spotted an attack it was told to ignore, so a clean reading from an unreliable judge is weak evidence of a clean document.
+The caller decides what to do with that, blocking on it where the stakes justify it and accepting the reading where they do not.

 **4. The contract.** Everything above is wired into a GenLayer Intelligent Contract with two ways to use it. `check()` returns a verdict without storing anything, for callers who just want an answer. `screen_and_record()` does the same but also stores the result permanently under an evidence ID, so the proof can be checked by anyone later.